ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Conventions.md

 Tutorial
 --------
-Conventions of a language are guidelines of a language to enhance readibillity.
+Conventions of a language are guidelines of a language to enhance readability.
 It will make it easier to diagnose code, and understand your code.

 ## File organization